jorroll/reactive-forms-2-proposal/README.md

 Two other details to note:

 1. When you pass the `noEmit` option to a function, that squelches emissions from `valueChanges`, `values`, `errorsChanges`, and `statusChanges`, but it does not effect the `changes` observable.
 This is a good thing.
 It means that library authors can hook into the pure stream of state changes on an AbstractControl and choose to honor or ignore `noEmit` as approriate (via an observable operator like `filter()`).
-2. All methods offer a `meta` option that accepts an arbitray metadata object that will be included in the state change object.
+2. All methods that will emit offer a `meta` option that accepts an arbitrary metadata object that will be included in the state change object.
 This greatly increases customizability / extensibility, as you can attach custom information to any action and access that custom information on the StateChange objects.

 ### Things not included in this proposal